Rosengate/exedra/README.md

 ~~~
 git clone https://github.com/rosengate/exedra project_name
 ~~~
-and in your front-controller file (index.php), just include Exedra.php wherever you can find it.
+and in your front-controller file (like index.php), just include Exedra.php wherever you can find it.
 For more information, refer documentation.
 ~~~
 require_once "Exedra\Exedra.php";
 $exedra = new \Exedra\Exedra(__DIR__);